Buckingham Arm: Decline

 In 1919, a section of the canal near Mount Mill Farm was replaced by a concrete trough, in an attempt to reduce leakage.
 The last recorded commercial traffic was a delivery of chemicals to Leckhampstead in 1932.
 The arm was blocked at the first bridge in 1944, as a precaution against further leakage, and the temporary dam was never removed.
 Following a protest cruise on the nearby Aylesbury Arm, the Inland Waterways Association (IWA) tried to promote the idea of restoring the Buckingham Arm in 1961, but there were few local members, and closure of the canal was supported by the local authorities through which the arm ran.
 The Northampton Chronicle and Echo ran an article on 24 March 1961, suggesting the section from the Grand Union junction to Old Stratford should be re-opened for its amenity value, following which a local IWA member called R. Faulkner tried to form an action committee, but again, there was little interest locally.
 W. L. Ives, a senior official of British Waterways, presented a paper which outlined the problems of the waterways on 3 November 1961, calling for changes to the way closures and abandonment of canals were handled.
 Later that month, the Minister of Transport, in dealing with the British Transport Commission bill, stated that no changes which would adversely affect navigation of the first section of the canal would be made immediately.
-The Buckingham branch was formally abandoned in 1964, but the Old Stratford branch was not.
+The Buckingham branch was formally abandoned by the British Transport Commission Act 1962 (10 & 11 Eliz.
+2. c. xlii), but the Old Stratford branch was not.
 Despite this, the Old Stratford branch was severed by the new route of the A5 road, constructed in 1975/6, and Old Stratford basin was sold in 1991.
 Most of the route through Old Stratford and the nearby village of Deanshanger was sold, and buildings now prevent reinstatement of that section.
 The route of the Buckingham branch was severed by the construction of the A422 Old Stratford Bypass in 1989/90.